Brian Sumner, MD

-A graduate of the Stanford Fellowship was hired by an EM group to help open and run several Chest Pain units and had his MBA paid for by them.
+A graduate of the (former) Stanford Fellowship was hired by an EM group to help open and run several chest pain units and had his MBA paid for by them.
 Others have chosen to take research-heavy positions working with cardiologists and EM faculty to create multi-center hybrid cardiovascular and EM-focused projects.

 IN-DEPTH FELLOWSHIP INFORMATION

 The curricula and emphasis on different aspects of training will vary, but most are similar in clinical, research, and teaching responsibilities.

 Length of time required to complete fellowship